 San Felasco Hammock Preserve State Park’s South Trailhead is at 11101 Millhopper Road.
 The preserve offers hiking, birding, horseback riding, and almost 20 miles of single-track biking.

-Why Relocators Notice Millhopper
+Why People Relocating to Gainesville Notice Millhopper

 The Housing Pattern Appeals to Buyers Wanting Variety